Empowering Montana: NorthWestern Energy’s expanded role at the Colstrip Power Plant

 Fact:

-NorthWestern Energy’s Montana portfolio is among the cleanest in the U.S., with more than 58% wind, solar, and hydro generation.
+NorthWestern Energy’s Montana portfolio is among the cleanest in the U.S., with more than 58% wind, solar, and hydroelectric generation.
 The Colstrip Power Plant provides on demand generation in all weather, including when the wind isn’t blowing and the sun isn’t shining.

 Myth: